How to Send Cheers

 2. Add a GIF to a Cheers

-3. Add a TINYgiftcard to a Cheers
+3. Add a Limeade Listening giftcard to a Cheers

 4. Send an anonymous Cheers